The Human Revolution

-A number of innovations become apparent in the Upper Paleolithic archaeological record that indicate the full spectrum of totally modern human mind.
-These include: art, elaborate burial, sewn clothing, jewelry, and ritual.
+Several innovations become apparent in the Upper Paleolithic archaeological record that indicate the full spectrum of totally modern human mind.
+These include art, elaborate burial, sewn clothing, jewelry, and ritual.
 These are the hallmarks of modern behavior.
 These features indicate that these were people like us, not only in their physical appearance, but intellectually, behaviorally, and emotionally.

-During the Pleistocene, Europe was inhabited by very large animals, or megafauna, including mammoth, woolly rhinos, giant cave bears, bison, along with wild horses, caribou, cattle and lions.
-Upper Paleolithic people were hunting some of these animals and reliant on terrestrial and aquatic animal protein.
+During the Pleistocene, Europe was inhabited by very large animals, or megafauna, including mammoths, woolly rhinos, giant cave bears, bison, along with wild horses, caribou, cattle, and lions.
+Upper Paleolithic people were hunting some of these animals and were reliant on terrestrial and aquatic animal protein.
 There is less evidence of plant consumption, though plants were likely a part of the diet as well.

 Art and Music 1101